 Sometimes, doctors treat conditions other than migraine with Ubrelvy.
 Doing so would be using the drug off-label.
 (With off-label drug use, a drug that’s approved for certain conditions is used for another condition.)

 If you have questions about how Ubrelvy is used, talk with your doctor.

 Your doctor will explain how you should take Ubrelvy.
 They’ll also explain how much to take and how often to take it.
 Be sure to follow your doctor’s instructions.
-Below are some commonly used dosages, but always take the dosage your doctor prescribes.

 Questions about taking Ubrelvy